-Once complete, these will be submitted (as one document) to the YDC Support Specialist.
+Once complete, these will be submitted (as one document) by uploading them into the "Credential Supporting Documents" learning path within the CypherWorx platform.
 These should also be included in your YDC Candidate Portfolio.

 Writing prompts are provided as a guide to help lead you through your thinking as you write your Competency Statements.
+These can be found in the "Resources" folder on the CypherWorx Platform.